PuzzleTechHub/bot-be-named/README.md

 ### Hosting

 Once you have the bot running and basic commands (like `~help`) run properly, you can host it externally.
-Our instance of the bot is [hosted on Heroku](https://medium.com/@linda0511ny/create-host-a-discord-bot-with-heroku-in-5-min-5cb0830d0ff2)
+Our instance of the bot is [hosted on fly.io](https://dev.to/denvercoder1/hosting-a-python-discord-bot-for-free-with-flyio-3k19)

 ### Other useful things

+You can set up automatic Continuous Deployment (CD) on Fly.io.
+[Follow the instructions here](https://dev.to/denvercoder1/hosting-a-python-discord-bot-for-free-with-flyio-3k19)

+### Using Heroku and Heroku Postgres for hosting.
+The instructions for [hosting on Heroku](https://medium.com/@linda0511ny/create-host-a-discord-bot-with-heroku-in-5-min-5cb0830d0ff2) are linked.
+You may need the [heroku CLI client for hosting](https://medium.com/analytics-vidhya/how-to-install-heroku-cli-in-windows-pc-e3cf9750b4ae).

+If you're using Heroku's PostgresSQL add-on instead, first [install the add-on](https://elements.heroku.com/addons/heroku-postgresql) then [set it up](https://devcenter.heroku.com/articles/heroku-postgresql) to attach your app to the Postgres.
+Now you can look at `Heroku - Dashboard - Resources - Add Ons` to look at the app on Heroku, and copy the URI given from Postgres add-on to the respective line in the `.env file`

 If you have github + heroku, using Heroku's [Github integration](https://devcenter.heroku.com/articles/github-integration) allows you to automatically push Github pushes to also deploy on Heroku.
 (Using `git push` to push to both Github and Heroku)